-Penalties for HIPAA non-compliance can be severe, and both healthcare providers and business associates need to be aware of the risks that come with violating HIPAA Rules.
-This article provides the healthcare industry with an overview of the different tier types of penalties for HIPAA violations , as well as information on how to ensure your HIPAA compliance efforts are successful.
+HIPAA violation penalties can be severe, and both healthcare providers and business associates need to be aware of the risks that come with violating HIPAA Rules.
+This article provides the healthcare industry with an overview of the different tier types of penalties for HIPAA violations, potential civil penalties, examples of common violations, and information on how to ensure your HIPAA compliance efforts are successful.
 Read on to learn more!

 In this Article …